just-funn/MP/README.md

-# URL Safety Checker
+# URL Safety Verification System

 A modern web application and Telegram bot for checking URL safety and protecting users from malicious links, phishing attacks, and malware.

 ## 📋 Project Overview

-URL Safety Checker is an academic project designed to help users verify the safety of URLs before clicking them.
+URL Safety Verification System is an academic project designed to help users verify the safety of URLs before clicking them.
 The project includes a professional web interface and a Telegram bot, both powered by Google Safe Browsing API for real-time threat detection.

 ## ✨ Features